zerobs-rvn/hrafna/README.md

 ### 0.4 - 2021-12-22

+- better report and csv-output

 - bypasses and bypasses2
     - https://twitter.com/marcioalm/status/1471740771581652995

 - scan_profiles
-    - vmware
-    - paloalto-globalprotect
-    - solr
-    - mobileiron
     - default / blind_shot
+    - more are in private mode currently

 ### 0.2 - 2021-12-12